 During the ear cropping procedure, the veterinarian constructed an apparatus of wire and tape and affixed it to the ears.
-The ear-propping apparatus was crucial for the first week or two in holding the ears in an upward position while the incisions healed.
+The ear-bracing apparatus was crucial for the first week or two in holding the ears in an upward position while the incisions healed.

 While he was recovering, I gave Trip a bone to chew as a distraction from any discomfort.
 However, he didn’t appear to be uncomfortable.

-The incisions and sutures were primarily on the inside of the ear, with the skin from the outer-ear wrapped around the outer-edge of the ear cartilage.
+The incisions and sutures were primarily on the inside of the ear, with the skin from the outer ear wrapped around the outer edge of the ear cartilage.
 This technique reduced the appearance of scars and helped keep the ears standing upright.

 Beginning the second day, I cleaned the incision area with Bactine, and applied hydrocortisone cream around, but not directly on, the incision twice daily.
 This reduced the occurrence of itching and swelling.
 Additionally, wound ointment (or triple-antibiotic ointment) was applied to the incision once daily to accelerate healing.
 Every twelve hours for the first week I gave Trip a low-dose, buffered (baby) aspirin.

 A follow-up examination by the veterinarian was conducted one week after the surgery.
-It was determined at that time that the ear-propping apparatus was no longer necessary, as the ears were standing upright on their own.
+It was determined at that time that the ear-bracing apparatus was no longer necessary, as the ears were standing upright on their own.

 Two-weeks following surgery, the veterinarian conducted a final examination and removed the sutures from the incisions.

 A month after the ear cropping procedure, the ears were healed quite nicely.
-Due to the fine-guage sutures, the detailed, precision work by the veterinarian, and the careful post-op treatment by me, the incisions and suture-marks are virtually invisible.
+Due to the fine-gauge sutures, the detailed, precision work by the veterinarian, and the careful post-op treatment by me, the incisions and suture-marks are virtually invisible.